10 Great Movies You Can Watch On HBO Max Right Now

 10 Great Movies To Watch On HBO Max Right Now: For a brief minute, HBO looked like it was going the way of the old guard.
 The once groundbreaking platform that gave us cultural touchstones like The Sopranos and The Wire or comedy classics like Curb Your Enthusiasm and The Larry David Show seemed to be losing a little steam.
 With the new kid bullies on the block Netflix flooding the market with a scorched earth model of never-ending shows and b-grade movie titles, it seemed as if all competition was destined to fall behind.

 That is until Warner Media and AT&T owned HBO, played their Ace card, and revamped its service to unveil HBO Max.
 By adding tons of new movie catalogs, shows, animated series, and more.
 They’re doubling down on content to compete in the ever-increasing streaming wars knife fight.
+Without wasting much of your time, let’s jump straight to the list of the best movies on HBO MAX right now.

 1. Risky Business (1983)

-One of the most classic coming of age teen comedies to come out of the 80s and also one of the darkest, Risky Business (1983) was the movie that officially announced Tom Cruise as a massive star and forever cemented dancing in your tighty whiteys into the popular zeitgeist.
+One of the most classic coming of age teen comedies to come out of the 80s and also one of the darkest, Risky Business (1983) was the movie that officially announced Tom Cruise as a massive star and forever cemented dancing in your tightly whiteys into the popular zeitgeist.

 Part satire, part coming of age teen sex comedy, it was a stellar debut from writer/director Paul Brickman.
 Who sadly didn’t wind up doing much after this film.
 With an incredible performance from Rebecca De Mornay and a kick-ass score from synth masters Tangerine Dream, Risky Business holds up as one of the best of the era.